 This is my version of the Jamie Oliver classic, which introduced me to the wonder that is roasted green beans - who knew that they could be so tasty?

 It's a really simple dish to put together and the acidity of the tomatoes work beautifully with the oiliness of the salmon.
-I usually serve this with a mixed green salad and
+It's also delicious with other fish such as pan-fried sea bass (see final image).

 200g green beans